mirmousaviii/mostage/README.md

       show: true, // Show or hide the controller
       position: "bottom-center", // bottom-right | bottom-left | bottom-center
     },
-    OverviewMode: {
-      scale: 0.2, // Scale of slides in overview mode },
   },
   // centerContent is enabled by default with both vertical and horizontal centering
   // To disable: centerContent: false